Thanks a Lot, Universe

 - Rights: World English

-Now in paperback, a moving contemporary middle-grade novel for anyone who’s ever felt like they don’t belong
+A moving middle-grade debut for anyone who's ever felt like they don't belong

-But when Brian and his brother run away, Ezra has no choice but to take the leap and reach out to Brian.
-And Brian realizes that he could really use a friend right now.
-As the two get closer, they’ll have to decide if they’re willing to risk being vulnerable with each other and share parts of themselves they’d rather hide from the world.
-But if they can be brave, they might just find the best in themselves—and each other.
-With a lively voice and moving story, Thanks a Lot, Universe is about finding your community and learning to trust your heart.
+But when Brian and his brother run away, Ezra has no choice but to take the leap and reach out.
+Both boys have to decide if they're willing to risk sharing parts of themselves they'd rather hide.
+But if they can be brave, they might just find the best in themselves--and each other.

 "A glorious ode to the beauty of pre-teen friendship and the beginnings of blurred lines and vital questions of identity.
 By far my favorite middle grade novel of 2021!"Nic Stone, New York Times bestselling author of Clean Getaway —